Skip to main content

-April West-Baker National Women's Conference Collection
+April West-Baker Papers from the National Women's Conference

 This collection includes newspaper articles that either April West Baker wrote or was mentioned in, press releases that addressed updates on the planning of the Houston Women’s Conference, photographs that were taken at the Women’s Conferences, and a variety of memorabilia such as pins and badges.
 Materials are arranged chronologically, with each series corresponding to one of three conferences.
 Materials are arranged by format within each chronological series.